simple-acme/simple-acme.github.io/_includes/validation-http-common.md

 why IIS can fail to properly server the file.
 Some of them can be fixed this way.

 In interactive mode the program will ask you if you want to do this.
-In unattended mode you can request it with the parameter `--manualtargetisiis`
+In unattended mode you can request it with the parameter `‑‑manualtargetisiis`

 ### Changing the template